-Rick is a long-time Rotarian and now a semi-retired real estate broker.
+Rick is a long-time Rotarian and now a retired real estate broker.
 Roberta sold her travel agency in 2006 which she operated for 25 years.
 Now we enjoy exploring all there is to see in North America.
-We highly recommend a visit to Newfoundland where during the summer of 2012 we spent 6 weeks on the island and will have to return some time to finish the exploration and renew acquaintences with many new friends there.
+We highly recommend a visit to Newfoundland where during the summer of 2012 we spent 6 weeks on the island and will have to return sometime to finish the exploration and renew acquaintances with many new friends there.

-Our home and boondocking site is located about 5 blocks for the public beach in Thornbury.
-We just didn't want to create the illusion that we live at shore-front location.
+Our home and boondocking site is located about 5 blocks from the public beach in Thornbury.
+We just didn't want to create the illusion that we live at a shore-front location.

 Rick is a licenced electrician and handy with mechanical repairs.
 Rick & Roberta have been active with volunteerism with several different organizations i.e. United Way, Canadian Cancer Society as fund raisers and volunteer drivers, ShelterBox (disaster relief organization),

 We no longer have pets but are pet lovers.
 We feel that it's not right for us anymore since we're on the road so much.
 When at a campground we usually select the "Pet Section" thereby getting our "pet fix".

 Through-out Newfoundland, Arizona in the hill country south of Sedona and east of Phoenix, in the mountains of British Columbia on former logging camp sites.